oschwengers/bakta/README.md

 #### Replicon meta data table

-To fine-tune the very details of each sequence in the input fasta file, Bakta accepts a replicon meta data table provided in `csv`/`tsv` file format: `--replicons <file.tsv>`.
+To fine-tune the very details of each sequence in the input fasta file, Bakta accepts a replicon meta data table provided in `csv` or `tsv` file format: `--replicons <file.tsv>`.
 Thus, complete replicons within partially completed draft assemblies can be marked & handled as such, *e.g.* detection & annotation of features spanning sequence edges.

 Table format: